xinhe97/academic-kickstart/content/authors/admin/_index.md

 - Visitors]
 ---

-Xin He is a PhD candidate at [College of  Business, City Univeristy of Hong Kong](https://www.cityu.edu.hk).
+Xin He is a PhD candidate in Statistics and Finance at [College of  Business, City Univeristy of Hong Kong](https://www.cityu.edu.hk).